midhunkalarikkal/FullDomain/Notes/React.md

 ### `GITIGNORE` ###
 ==========================
 - `/node_modules` should always be included in `.gitignore` to avoid unnecessary files being tracked in your Git repository.
-- Files like `package.json` and `package-lock.json` should **not** be ignored, as they are critical for managing the project’s dependencies and ensuring consistency across environments.
+- Files like `package.json` and `package-lock.json` should be ignored, as they are critical for managing the project’s dependencies and ensuring consistency across environments.
 - The general rule: Don't push files that can be regenerated (like `node_modules`) to Git; use `.gitignore` for them.